-Assemblies When Resources

-Whole School We begin and end each There are a variety of

-week with a whole school resources in the RE section

-assembly at which the of the subject resources

-school comes together to room

-pray and celebrate news of

-achievements by the

-children during the past week.
-Hymn Practice takes place on a Tuesday morning.
-Class Based These can be either led by the class teacher or children.
-The following format is suggested: - Begin with a prayer Clear thought / scripture focus Use a short scripture text A silent moment A prayer together - formal or informal Conclusion.
-As above
+Assemblies When Resources Whole School We begin and end each week with a whole school assembly at which the school comes together to pray and celebrate news of achievements by the children during the past week.
+Hymn Practice takes place on one morning during the week.
+There are a variety of resources in the RE section of the subject resources room Class Based These can be either led by the class teacher or children.
+The following As above

+format is suggested: -

+Begin with a prayerClear thought / scripture

+focus

+Use a short scripture textA silent moment

+• A prayer together - formal or informal

+• Conclusion.